Rick Barry: Playoffs

-Later years
+Coaching career

-During the 1990s, he coached the Cedar Rapids Sharpshooters of the Global Basketball Association and the Continental Basketball Association, guiding the Fort Wayne Fury to a 19–37 win–loss record in 1993–94.
-In 1998 and 1999, he served as head coach of the New Jersey ShoreCats of the United States Basketball League.
-Former Warriors teammate Clifford Ray was his top assistant.
+On October 30, 1992, Barry accepted an offer to become the head coach for the Cedar Rapids Sharpshooters of the Global Basketball Association (GBA).
+He had led the team to a 12–4 record–the best in the GBA that season–when the league folded in December 1992.

-Barry finished second in his division at the 2005 World Long Drive Championship.
+On January 25, 1993, Barry was appointed as head coach for the Fort Wayne Fury of the Continental Basketball Association (CBA).
+He was fired on March 8, 1994, after the Fury had a 12-game losing streak.
+Barry coached in the United States Basketball League (USBL) for the New Jersey ShoreCats in 1998 and 1999, and Florida Sea Dragons in 2000.

+Post-playing career

 Barry is part owner and promoter for the Ektio basketball shoe, which doctor and former college basketball player Barry Katz designed to reduce ankle injuries.
 He also serves on the company's board of directors.
+Barry finished second in his division at the 2005 World Long Drive Championship.

 Broadcasting career

 Barry was among the first professional basketball players to make a successful transition to the broadcasting profession.
 He began broadcasting during the 1967–68 season broadcasting Oakland Oaks games because of contractual matters that kept him off the court.
 Barry continues to work in the field, a career that began with his own radio show in San Francisco and CBS while still an active player and then with TBS.

 While working as a CBS analyst during Game 5 of the 1981 NBA Finals, Barry made a controversial comment when CBS displayed an old photo of colleague Bill Russell, who is African-American.
 He tried to joke that "it looks like some fool over there with that big watermelon grin".
 Barry later apologized for the comment, claiming that he did not realize that a reference to watermelons had racial overtones.
 Russell said that he believed Barry with regard to Barry's racial attitudes, but nonetheless, the two men are reported not to have been particularly friendly for other reasons, unrelated to that comment.